aeternity/protocol/channels/ON-CHAIN.md

 If the `channel_force_progress_tx` is a valid one - the contract call in the `solo_payload`'s `updates` is executed.
 This consumes gas.
 The `update` itself defines both the gas limit and the gas price.
-After the contract call is being executed and the real gas consumption had been calculated - the balance of the actor posting the transaction is updated to pay the gas fee.
-Since this is not a co-signed transaction but rather a unilateral one - it is only the one that initiates the force progress that pays it.
+After the contract call has been executed and the real gas consumption has been calculated, the balance of the actor posting the transaction is updated to pay the gas fee.
+Since this is not a co-signed transaction but rather a unilateral one, it is only the one that initiates the force progress that pays it.

 The contract call produces on-chain a new call object in the on-chain state trees for contract calls.
-Usually calls have a key that is composed by the contract's address, the caller's address and the callers nonce.
-Since the off-chain contract is not persisted on-chain - it does not have an address that can be used in that manner.
+Usually calls have a key that is composed by the contract's address, the caller's address and the caller's nonce.
+Since the off-chain contract is not persisted on-chain, it does not have an address that can be used in that manner.
 The calls produced by forcing progress use the `channel_force_progress_tx`'s hash instead.

-Since the miner is expeding resources for the contract's execution - the gas fees are paid and the call object is created for every force progress, no matter if it was successful to update the on-chain channel object or not.
+Since the miner is expending resources for the contract's execution, the gas fees are paid and the call object is created for every force progress, no matter if it was successful to update the on-chain channel object or not.